TAM FAF2 Post 1: Introducing Ed Rodley and the Experience Alchemists

 - The Institute of Museum and Library Services launched the Museum Learning Hub (MLH) this year.
 It is a nationwide initiative organized by the six U.S. regional museum associations and dedicated to providing free, self-paced training resources for small museums.
 Part of the Digital Empowerment Project, the Hub provides digital media and technology capacity-building programs and resources.

 - One by One Project - University of Leicester

-- ‘One by One’ is a multi-partner international initiative, bringing together cultural organisations, policy makers, academics, professional bodies, support agencies, and communities of practice, to build digitally confident museums.
-‘One by One’ helps museums of any size better define, improve, measure and embed the digital literacy of their staff and volunteers in all roles and at all levels.
+- ‘One by One’ is a multi-partner international initiative, bringing together cultural organizations, policymakers, academics, professional bodies, support agencies, and communities of practice, to build digitally confident museums.
+‘One by One’ helps museums of any size better define, improve, measure, and embed the digital literacy of their staff and volunteers in all roles and at all levels.

 - Digital Readiness And Innovation In Museums - Knight Foundation